-The building will open for students at 7:00 a.m. each morning and close at 3:55 p.m.
+The building will open for students at 7:30 a.m. each morning and close at 3:55 p.m.
 All students are to be exited from the building unless under the supervision of a teacher.
-Should a student be in the building after hours and unattended, that student will be assigned Saturday school.
 This building is one of the finest in the state; it has been built for your benefit and many others to follow.
 Please treat it with the respect it deserves.
 Damage to the property caused by unavoidable accidents or normal use will not be charged.
 However, damage resulting from unnecessary accidents, horseplay, or willful acts will be charged.
 The student will be charged the dollar amount, including labor costs, for repairing the damage.
 If a student is reported a second time for destruction of property, such student will be suspended.